Karta775/zulp/README.md

 ```
 When you add a new `zulp ...` line to your zshrc, the next time zsh starts it will clone the plugin repository and install the plugin.
 And that's literally it, now you just enjoy your plugins.

+## Who is this for?
+Whoever just wants an easy way to install zsh plugins without the fuss of manually installing them and without the pain of using a sledgehammer to crack a nut.
+I made this after getting tired of automatic oh-my-zsh updates slowing down my shell start time.
+For now there isn't even a way to update the plugins, and I don't care!